Thank you for your interest in learning more about Grand Rapids Theological Seminary! For more information, please contact the Admissions team.

-Yes!
+A: Yes!
 All of our programs have elective space that allow you to tailor your degree.
-Several of our programs include cognates, or specializations, that allow you to graduate with an area of emphasis on your degree.
+Several of our programs include specializations that allow you to graduate with an area of emphasis on your degree.
 For example, Master of Divinity students can specialize in Pastoral Ministries, Student and Family Ministries, Small Group ad Discipleship Ministries, Intercultural Ministries, Formation and Soul Care Ministries, Chaplaincy, and Academic.
 We also offer specializations within the M.A.
+Biblical Exegesis, M.A.
 Counseling and M.A.
 Christian Formation degrees.
 Please see the individual degree pages to learn more.

-Yes, the MA Counseling degree at GRTS is approved by the State of Michigan to provide training towards LPC status.
-For more details see the MA Counseling page.
+A: Yes, the M.A.
+Counseling degree at GRTS is approved by the State of Michigan to provide training towards LPC status.
+For more details see the M.A.
+Counseling page.

 - 81% of Graduates are Employed in Various Forms of Vocational Ministry